 Due to misuse and imbalance, the fiber orientation of the tendon becomes disrupted.
-This dysfunction is called a tendinosis, which is different than tendinitis—a common misnomer for this condition.
-We’ll discuss this difference in more detail below.
+This dysfunction is called a tendinopathy, which is different than tendinitis—a common misnomer for this condition.
+We discuss this difference in more detail in the Pathophysiology section below.

 The biceps muscle has two parts (bi- meaning two):

-On the distal end (further away from the body), the two parts of the biceps muscle converge and attach to the radius—the bone on the thumb side of your forearm.
+On the distal end (further away from the center of the body), the two parts of the biceps muscle converge and attach to the radius—the bone on the thumb side of your forearm.

-This injury is a tendinosis!
-It is NOT inflammatory in nature, and the term tendonitis is not appropriate!
-This is critical to determine the appropriate prevention & rehabilitation.
+This injury is a tendinopathy!
+It is NOT inflammatory in nature, and the term tendinitis is not appropriate!
+This is critical to determine the appropriate prevention and rehabilitation.

 Mouse shoulder occurs when there is at least one of two imbalances in muscle contraction.
 If one or both of these imbalances occur over time, degeneration of collagen (the protein found in connective tissue) occurs.
 This leads to the disruption of the tendon fiber orientation in the the biceps tendon.

 The strong fibers of a tendon should line up parallel with one another.
-In tendinosis, these fibers will become jumbled or disorganized—commonly described as adhesion formation—causing pain and affecting the movement of the tendon and the elbow joint.
+In tendinopathy, these fibers will become jumbled or disorganized—commonly described as adhesion formation—causing pain and affecting the movement of the tendon and the shoulder joint.

 When agonist muscle actions occur too frequently without the counterbalance of their antagonist, there is imbalance in the strength and tension on the joints involved.
 When strength and tension are not balanced, the muscles can be overworked and injury becomes more common.